ajs99778/ChimeraX_OpenCommands/README.md

 # ChimeraX_OpenCommands
- run commands when opening files
+ run commands when opening files in ChimeraX

 ### Description
 Do you find yourself running the same commands after you open file?
 Will your fingers fall off if you have to type out `coordset slider #1` two more times?
 Well, have we got the bundle for you!
 Introducing OpenCommands, the magical plugin that'll make you feel like a molecular modeling wizard!
 With OpenCommands, you'll waste less of your precious brainpower on tedious command line instructions.